i-wli/i-wli.github.io/_pages/about.md

   - /about.html
 ---

-I'm a computational scientist and software developer specializing in large-scale condensed matter physics simulations.
-With a background spanning theoretical chemistry, materials science, and physics, I bring a unique blend of scientific knowledge and programming expertise to the world of scientific software development.
+I'm a computational scientist and software developer specializing in condensed matter physics simulations.
+With a background spanning theoretical chemistry, materials science, and physics, I am passionate about transforming complex scientific concepts into efficient, scalable code.

 Research Interests
 ======
-With a doctoral research experience in Theoretical Chemistry from TU Dresden and hands-on experience at Software for Chemistry & Materials B.V.
-(SCM), I specialize in translating intricate scientific concepts into efficient, scalable code.
-My work focuses on:
+Building on my doctoral research in at TU Dresden and hands-on experience at Software for Chemistry & Materials B.V.
+(SCM), I focuses on:
 * Optical propertise of twisted transition metal dichalcogenides (TMDCs) heterostructures
-* Modeling and simulation of large-scale systems
+* Modeling and simulating large-scale systems
-* Development and implementation of semi-empirical quantum chemistry method
+* Developing and implementing semi-empirical quantum chemistry methods

 Developed Packages